 Considering that functional levels or optimal levels are higher than lab ranges, you need to discuss with your doctor what the ideal levels for you should be.
 My opinion based in part on World Health Organization recommendations is 14 to 59ng/ml.

 You may have noticed that I have left out dosage recommendations for Methylfolate based on each mutation, which it may varies based on individual uniqueness.
 A great formula is our Methylation Support Formula.
 This product aims to correct the MTHFR mutation only and by itself is not usually a correction for most health conditions which is often the result of a combination of factors in which methylation imbalance is one of them.
 For the correction of most health conditions a holistic approach is necessary.
-I now offer a comprehensive long distance consultation through Zoom in order to properly get into all the specifics to be able to properly guide you.
 A non-individualized approach is a major biological stressor.

 Order a home test kit for MTHFR mutation.

-*For those seeking a more comprehensive analysis and coaching, Ricardo provides long distance consultations.
-You may contact his clinic directly at 310 914-1624 or purchase the consultation here.
+*For those seeking a more comprehensive analysis and coaching, Ricardo provides comprehensive assessments and coaching via Zoom or phone.
+You may contact his clinic directly at 310 914-1624 or purchase the wellness coaching here.